 - Low desire (low libido)

 - Sexual arousal disorder

 There are many causes for sexual dysfunction — some are physical, hormonal, psychological, or a combination of these.

 When it comes to physical reasons, pre-existing medical conditions can be to blame, as well as some medications, like those for depression or regulating blood pressure.
 There can also be a hormonal imbalance, like low estrogen.
-Women can experience low estrogen at many times in life, specifically during menopause, after childbirth, or during breastfeeding.
+Women can experience low estrogen many times in life, specifically during menopause, after childbirth, or during breastfeeding.
 Psychological issues can be at play, as well.
-Mental health issues and long term stress can add to sexual dysfunction.
+Mental health issues and long-term stress can add to sexual dysfunction.

 Ashwagandha is thought to have been used for thousands of years for improving sexual dysfunction.
 This powerful herb is still used today.
 Now, studies are backing up the anecdotal evidence, and show that ashwagandha has improved satisfaction, ability to have an orgasm, lubrication, and desire.

 Women wear a lot of hats.
 We are mothers, wives, daughters, sisters, friends, professionals, and have all of the responsibilities that come with each of these.
 While it is a joy to be a woman, stress is unavoidable.
 Our lives have never been busier, and now add on a global pandemic, it can feel so heavy at times.

 When we are stressed, we release a hormone called cortisol.
 Cortisol is imperative for “fight or flight” moments, as it increases glucose (our main energy source) in the bloodstream and brain, and it shuts down what it considers to be nonessential functions to get out of harm's way.

 What should happen in a stressful situation is: the body releases cortisol, we get out of the stressful event, and the cortisol levels go down.
 If you are constantly feeling stress, however, cortisol levels will stay high to try and combat that stress, and that can lead to chronic stress and anxiety.